kamranvat/gpt-seminar/report/report.md

 ## Task 2: N-gram Engine
 > "All the world's a stage, and all the men and women merely players; they have their exits and their entrances, and one man in his time plays many parts."

  — William Shakespeare

 > "_All the world's a stage,_'--or 'i' the world is slain. iras cleopatra o noble weak, lo, here it is. iago nay, but not in my heart of breath: it is a customach, adieutenant-gown upon the best to have it so. o, iago? iago why, by making quince, snout snout snout snout sn"

  — Shakespeare n-gram (k=1000, n=3, greedy sampling)

 ### 2.1 Data Usage and Validation Strategy
-As defined in the task, we utilized the cleaned Shakespeare corpus with proper train/test/validation splits for all n-gram experiments.
+As defined in the task, we used the cleaned Shakespeare corpus with proper train/test/validation splits for all n-gram experiments.
 The validation set served specifically for hyperparameter optimization in interpolation models, while k values were treated as a separate experimental variable.

 ### 2.2 N-gram Engine Implementation
 Our n-gram implementation supports arbitrary n (provided adequate computational resources are available) and includes both Laplace smoothing and simple interpolation.
 The n-gram engine operates on BPE-tokenized text, allowing for subword-level language modeling.
 This approach combines the benefits of subword regularization with statistical language modeling.
 The core architecture uses matrices to store frequencies and probabilities for all n: